hp040/node-js-mongo-db-connection-through-ssh-tunneling/readMe.md

+# Node-Js Connect To Mongo-db using SSH Tunneling

+## Configuration

-First add ssh-user, ssh-host, ssh-password, and all necessary things in config.json file
+### First add ssh-user, ssh-host, ssh-password, and all necessary things in config.json file

+## How To start Project

-npm i --save
+=> npm i --save

-node app.js
+=> node app.js